dpedwards/dotnet-core-blockchain-payment-solution/README.md

 ## III.
 Proxy Server
 3. Start a new instance of the Proxy Server in Visual Studio and select the IP Address on your running machine you execute these projects.
-You can check the correct IP Address by cmd command ipconfig -all in Windows for example.
-The External Port must run on port `5000` and the Internal Port on port 1587.
+You can check the correct IP Address by cmd `ipconfig -all` in Windows for example.
+The External Port must run on port `5000` and the Internal Port on port `1587`.

 ### Proxy Server Picture

 ![](ProxyServer/images/.NET%20ProxyServer.png)

-3.1 Next access the URL in your browser on the IP Address of your running machine you execute these projecs and add the port 5000.
+3.1 Next access the URL in your browser on the IP Address of your running machine you execute these projects and add the port `5000`.
 This URL will access by the running instances.
 For example: http://xxx.xxx.xxx.xxx:5000

 ## IV.
 BlockChainPaymentShop
-4. Edit the applicationhost.config file in dotnet-core-blockchain-advanced\BlockChainPayment\.vs\config\ path and edit the following bindings by your own IP Address set by the Proxy Server in section 3:
+4. Edit the `applicationhost.config` file in `dotnet-core-blockchain-advanced\BlockChainPayment\.vs\config\` path and edit the following bindings by your own IP Address set by the Proxy Server in section 3:
    ```yaml
    <binding protocol="http" bindingInformation="*:1587:localhost" />
    <binding protocol="http" bindingInformation="*:1587:xxx.xxx.xxx.xxx" />